eugene-choy-2016/ezHTMLPrint/README.md

 ## Getting Started
 To use the ezHTMLPrint class, you just need to download the file and put it into the folder where you would usually put your classes.
-The methods inside ezHtmlPrint are all static and could be called using this way
+The methods in ezHTMLPrint are all static and could be called using this way.
+Intellisense is recommended to make it more usable.

 ```
 ezHTMLPrint::<method>